virginiaequitycenter/summer-sandbox/introductions.md

 * TO: I would make all charging ports work at 30 percent capacity.
 So, charging a phone will take like 6-8 hours instead of 1 and you would have to pay to upgrade to a higher charge rate/capacity.
 Or (this is from a friend and I loved it) I would randomize food tastes.
 So, you would bite into an apple and it would taste like pizza but tomorrow an apple from the same batch could taste like pineapples.
 So you would never know what any food would taste like because it changes daily.
 (My addition to the idea) you could pay me daily to get a list of what different foods will taste like that day but only for 7 food items.

 * ML: I would make it so that all music was ice-cream-truck music.
 Alarms, Spotify playlists, radios, etc. would only play the songs you hear on the ice cream truck.
 People would be allowed to turn off the music anytime they want, but anytime they wanted to listen to music, it would only be the annoying ice cream truck songs.

+* LL: I would make it impossible to use Apple Maps, Google Maps, Waze, etc. just to see how many people don't know how to get places they go regularly because they rely on maps so much.

 # June 7